 The instructions in the extended set can all be classified as literal operations, which either manipulate the File Select Registers, or use them for indexed addressing.
-Two of the instructions, ${\tt ADDFSR}$ and ${\tt SUBFSR},$ each have an additional special instantiation for using FSR2.
-These versions ( ${\tt ADDULNK}$ and ${\tt SUBULNK}$ ) allow for automatic return after execution.
+Two of the standard instructions, ADDFSR and SUBFSR, each have an additional special instantiation for using FSR2 as extended instructions.
+These versions (ADDULNK and SUBULNK) allow for automatic return after execution.